Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: Proofs of Section

-This is a helper procedure to increment the “virtual”, $N_{i+1}$-bounded counter simulated by $x$ and $y$.
-It works by first incrementing the second digit, i.e.\ $y$.
-If an overflow occurs, $x$ is incremented as well.
-It is also be used to decrement the counter, by running it on $\overline{x}$ and $\overline{y}$.

-Property (b) of the following lemma is interesting; it states that \ref{alg:incrpair} is “reversible” in some sense, under only the weak assumption that the configuration is $i$-high (or $i$\nobreakdash-proper).
+We want to highlight property (b) of the following lemma; it states that \ref{alg:incrpair} is “reversible” in some sense, under only the weak assumption that the configuration is $i$-high (or $i$\nobreakdash-proper).
 We need this property later to show that \ref{alg:large} is robust.

 Regarding property (c) we remark that, contrary to the other procedures, \ref{alg:incrpair} is not $j$-robust for all $j$, but only $j\le i$.
 This is simply due to the fact that it is designed to change the value of level $i$ registers; if executed on an $i$-proper configuration it results only in a weakly $i$-proper configuration.